 c.
 Dividends.
 Each shareholder has a right to any dividends declared by the Board of Directors.
 Dividends must be declared out of surplus.
 Except for the condition prescribed for the declaration of stock dividends, there are no restrictions that limit the ability to pay dividends on common equity or that are likely to do so in the future.
 The Company has not declared cash dividends to date.
+The Company has declared stock dividends in 2006, 2007 and 2008.

 Each shareholder is entitled to vote on matters taken up in the annual shareholders' meeting.
-Shares held by a shareholder can be redeemed anytime at the shareholder's discretion.
+Shares held by a shareholder can be redeemed any time at the shareholder's discretion.
 However, the shareholders do not enjoy preemptive rights.